Advanced Clinician Scientist Fellowship

 Funding support is provided for:

-- the candidate’s salary at the appropriate honorary consultant grade.
+- Your salary at the appropriate honorary consultant grade

 How to apply to this scheme

-Applications for this scheme are considered twice per year and the application process has three stages:
+Applications for this scheme are considered twice a year, and the application process has two stages:

 Full application deadline